SenorGentleHands/RotMG-Calculator/README.md

 RotMG-Calculator
 ================

-Realm of the Mad God stats calculator
+Install python

-Go to a command line, then go to the unziped directory.
+Go to a command line, then go to this directory.

 To run the calculator, type in: